wjxalexander/llm-docking-agent/openspec/project.md

 uv add numpy scipy rdkit gemmi meeko==0.6.1 py3Dmol molscrub
 ```

-**Note**: `autogrid` and `cctbx-base` are only available via conda-forge, not PyPI.
-If needed for AD4 scoring function workflows, install them in the `vina-cli` conda environment and call via subprocess similarly.
+**Note**: `autogrid` and `cctbx-base` are only available via conda-forge.
+If needed for AD4 scoring function workflows, install them in the `vina-cli` conda environment and call via subprocess.